-This is a feature offered by DraftKings only.
-For example, on FanDuel, your entire lineup is locked (cannot be edited) the moment your first player’s game starts.
-On DraftKings, only THAT particular player is locked if his game has started, not the entire lineup.
-As soon as a FanDuel contest starts, player owned percentages and full lineup views become immediately available, although there is nothing you can do about that at this point.
+This was a feature offered by DraftKings only, but FanDuel now offers contests with both the late swap or non-late swap features.
+For example, on FanDuel non-late swap contests, your entire lineup is locked (cannot be edited) the moment your first player’s game starts.
+With contests with the late swap feature, only THAT particular player is locked if his game has started, not the entire lineup.

 For example, if you have a player playing a prime-time game (Sun./Mon. night), and find out he will be a last minute scratch for whatever reason, you could swap that player out and replace him with someone else before kickoff, and avoid eating that donut he would have otherwise dropped on you.

 It is recommended to use your latest game time start player in the flex spot since if you do have to swap him out, you have more flexibility to replace him with a RB, WR, or TE.

 This feature is extremely handy since last minute in-actives/injuries are possible.
 Some players like this feature and others do not so this will come down to a personal preference.

 Both DraftKings and FanDuel interfaces are very similar as they are both easy to navigate and MOSTLY have the same options.
 They both have filter options to narrow down your contest searches by sport, contest type, entry fee, prize pool, player pool, GPPs, etc.

 They both offer quick access to your various contests (live, upcoming, history, and contest creation).

 When it comes to creating lineups, DraftKings allows you to create any number of lineups for any sport, without having to enter a contest first.
 This is a very convenient and time-saving feature that FanDuel does not offer.

 For FanDuel, you have to enter a contest first then create your lineup for that contest.
 Once you have created your lineup for that contest and submitted it, then your lineup is created and can then be edited later if need be.